David Honeycutt: From Intern to Owner

 In closing, do you have any advice for those looking for that first position or opportunity with an engineering firm?

-Mcgill pinehurst team meeting
+McGill Pinehurst team meeting

 David with several of his Pinehurst teammates